-Well that didn’t turn out exactly as planned — ended up some posts shy of my original goal, but I think I still managed to get a lot out, a lot written, and make some progress in life.
+Well that didn’t turn out exactly as planned — ended up some posts shy of my original goal, but I managed to get a lot out, a lot written, and make some progress in life.

 I’m happy to have made it through 2011 in one piece with plenty of hope and positive prospects for 2012 afoot.
-I’ve called 2011 the most challenging year I’ve had to date — not bad, just challenging.
-Here’s a monthly look at just what went down in this past year for me:
+2011 was my most challenging year so far — here’s a monthly look at just what went down:

 - February: My boss left our branch, changing the entire dynamic and environment of our office